SzymonJozefowicz/azure-automation-hackathon/README.md

 - d.
 Ubuntu Server No 4 - Airflow machine
 - e.
 Ubuntu Server No 5 - Cronicle machine

 2. Create automation based on tags or other available to user method to:

+Start time : every Weekday 7:30 AM
+Stop time  : every day 7:30 PM
+Start Ubuntu Server No 1 at desired time,day,weekday,month,year etc. for eg. 7:30 AM CET.
+Stop Ubuntu Server No 1 at desired time, day, weekday, month, year etc. for eg. 7:30 PM CET.

-3. Start Ubuntu Server No 1 at desired time,day,weekday,month,year etc. for eg. 7:30 AM CET.
+#3.
+Start Ubuntu Server No 1 at desired time,day,weekday,month,year etc. for eg. 7:30 AM CET.
-4. Start Ubuntu Server No 2 only if Ubuntu Server No 3 is running.
+#4.
+Start Ubuntu Server No 2 only if Ubuntu Server No 3 is running.
-5. Stop Ubuntu Server No 1 at desired time, day, weekday, month, year etc. for eg. 7:30 PM CET.
+#5.
+Stop Ubuntu Server No 1 at desired time, day, weekday, month, year etc. for eg. 7:30 PM CET.
-6. Start Ubuntu Server No 3 only if Ubuntu Server No 2 is stopped.
+#6.
+Start Ubuntu Server No 3 only if Ubuntu Server No 2 is stopped.
 7. Monitor execution
 8. Check if manual process is possible in case of emergency
 9. AOB